pontus1/es6/README.md

 # Basic Setup

 ### create root folder (name it whatever you like)
-all steps below should be done from root-folder unless explicitly said otherwise
+all steps below should be done from root-folder
 ### initialize git:
 ```
 git init